acro5piano/metabase-playbook/README.md

 - Replace `/path/to/private/key` with your instance's private key.
 - PostgreSQL's password is `postgres`.
 You must not expose port of `5432`.

-## Step 3
+### Step 3

 Open http://YOUR_IP_ADDRESS and play with metabase.

-# Go futher
+# Go further

-You might create a proxy to http://YOUR_IP_ADDRESS such as Cloudflare or CloudFront.
+You might create a proxy to http://YOUR_IP_ADDRESS such as Cloudflare or CloudFront in order to improve security.
 Use whatever you want.